A while ago I wrote up a general review of Dave Ramsey’s 7 Baby Steps.

 It is a complete lifestyle change when getting out of debt, and you have to be ready for people to think that you’re a bit off.
 They’ll likely think that you’re not acting normal.
 The truth is, you’re not!

-One of the most important parts of getting out of debt is preparing yourself for the process and planning ahead to make sure that you don’t go further into debt – or negate any gains that you may have made.
-In Ramsey’s plan it would be baby step 1 – saving $1000 for a small emergency fund.
-No matter what plan you’re using, however, you should probably start by saving up a small emergency fund of some size.
-I think Ramsey’s plan has it right, however, that saving up $1000 should be more than enough.
+One of the most important parts of getting out of debt is preparing yourself for the journey ahead and planning to make sure that you don’t go further into debt.
+You don’t want to negate any gains that you may have made.

 $1,000 To Start An Emergency Fund

 Once you’re current with your creditors, the first thing you should do before doing debt reduction is saving a $1000 emergency fund.